anordin95/bgc/src/bgc_part_0800_pointers_2.md

 Much better to just use `void*` and have one function that can do it all.

 That's the power of `void*`.
-You can write functions that don't care about the type and is still able to do things with it.
+You can write a function that doesn't care about the variable's type and is still able to do things with it.

 But with great power comes great responsibility.
 Maybe not _that_ great in this case, but there are some limits.